Foundations of Teamwork and Leadership: MGMT 610

-- Leadership behaviors: skills that contribute to a team’s effective performance
+- Leadership behaviors: how to enact the skills that contribute to a team’s effective performance

-- Team dynamics: how to be an effective team member, how to best design work teams
+- Team dynamics: how to be an effective team member, as well as how to best design work teams

-- Organizational awareness: understanding organizational change and culture
+- Organizational awareness: understanding organizational culture and influence

 The foundation of the course is a combination of analytic and experiential learning, which involves taking part in successive rounds of the Wharton Teamwork and Leadership Simulation, followed by a thorough analysis of course theories in conjunction with the debrief of the simulation activities and outcomes.

 MGMT 610 facilitates your personal development process at Wharton.
 The course meets daily for 5 days at the end of August.
 The first four days will involve engaging in both the simulation and class time.
 The last day will involve a class session and team presentations.
 Students complete the Leadership and Teamwork Skills inventories in advance.
 After each day in the simulation, students are required to complete individual simulation analyses and online self and peer evaluations.
 These self and peer evaluations will be explicitly debriefed in the Learning Team Simulation Debrief prior to the final exam.
 During the simulation, Learning Teams take on the role of a senior management team in an electric car company.
 Students run the company for up to nine “years” and each year teams must make operational decisions that will affect the future performance of the organization, facing challenges and opportunities along the way.

 Designed and authored by Wharton faculty members Sigal Barsade and Nancy Rothbard, the simulation is based on cutting-edge research and specific business cases.
 Delivered by a team of over 150 faculty, staff, Ph.D. students, Leadership Fellows, and alumni, the simulation utilizes an interactive pedagogy leading to a high energy team-building learning experience that was custom-designed to engage students and allow them to experience the core concepts of leadership, rather than just reading about them.